lucianonooijen/Personal-Website/content/resume.md

 * Working on the Stager ticketing software, built using Java Play! and ReactJS
 * Development of custom email builder using ReactJS, Java Play! and AWS
 * Integration of custom email builder within the rest of the application
-* Technical design and development of email templating solution based on MJML
+* Email templating solution based on MJML
-* Involved in reducing technical debt and introducing microservices outside of the  monolith

 #### Nooijen Web Solutions